ionic-team/ionic-site/docs/v2/components/index.md

 class OtherPage {}
 ```

-If your view has an [`<ion-navbar>`](../api/components/nav-bar/NavBar/), a back button will automatically be added to it if it is not a root view.
+If your page has an [`<ion-navbar>`](../api/components/nav-bar/NavBar/), a back button will automatically be added to it if it is not a root page.

-Alternatively, if you want to go back, but don't have a NavBar, you can pop the current view off the stack:
+Alternatively, if you want to go back, but don't have a NavBar, you can pop the current page off the stack:

 ```typescript
 @Page({